US Sanctions on Russia: Energy Payments and Internet Services

-These are imposed on Russia to prevent Russia from paying its international loans of $100 million and keep Russian banks isolated from the world financial system.
+These financial sanctions imposed on Russia intend to prevent Russia from paying its international loans of $100 million and keep Russian banks isolated from the world financial system.

 Crackdown on the Energy Sector

-These sanctions prevent Russia from developing its oil and gas resources, providing nearly half its government revenue.
+The US has banned all Russian oil and gas imports, as a result, Russia is unable to develop its oil and gas resources, providing nearly half its government revenue.
 The goal is to weaken the Russian economy, but the Russian people are also affected.

 Embargo on the Importation of Dual-Use Goods

-Dual-use goods have civilian and military applications, including aerospace, rockets, satellites, lasers, nuclear reactors, and other nuclear technology.
+The US and other countries, such as the UK, have banned the export of dual-use goods items that have both civilian and military purposes, including aerospace, rockets, satellites, lasers, nuclear reactors, and other nuclear technology.